The German V2 jammer

 The three primary transmitter units - power oscillator, modulator, and audio oscillator

-In 1944 the threat of the German "Victory weapons" caused a great deal of activity in electronic countermeasures work.
-Initial signals collection around Peenemunde showed some unusual emanations in the 20-70MHz area, and it was surmised that the V2 was guided by this frequency.
-Subsequent analysis could detect nothing in that band of frequencies when the weapons began falling on London and the English countryside, further deepening the mystery.
-As it turned out, postwar accounts indicated that one of the initial guidance systems was comprised of a set of "searchlight" beams that were directed upward from a circle of transmitters around a V2 launch site, and this was allegedly used to guide the missle in the first 60 seconds or so of its flight, after which it was guided by an on-board gyro and then became a straight ballistic package.
 At any rate, the British began deploying a ground based jammer with about 75KW output to counter the perceived threat, and used highly directional antennas to point toward Peenemunde.
-Ever the practical ones, the Americans were concerned about what happened if the V2 show went on the road...the Germans had proved masters of mobile weaponry.
-In any event, the ARQ-11 was a jammer that was quickly built and tested in a B-24 during the summer of 1944.
-It used a pair of British "micropup" radar pulse triodes in a push pull power oscillator configuration to get 1,700 watts output at the lowest frequency point.
-The need to get such power out of tubes designed for pulse applications required a huge "canister vacuum cleaner" blower at the rear of each tube, simply to obtain any life out the tubes at all.
+Thinking ahead, the Americans were concerned about what happened if and when the V2 show went on the road...the Germans had already proved to be masters of mobile weaponry.
+In any event, the ARQ-11 was the initial product of a well known EW company by the name of Airborne Instruments Laboratory (now AIL Technical Services Operations, currently a business unit of EDO).
+The jamming system was quickly built and tested in a B-24 during the summer of 1944.
+It used a pair of British "micropup" radar pulse triodes in a push pull power oscillator configuration to get 1,700 watts output at the lowest frequency point of 20MHz.
+The need to get such power out of tubes designed for pulse applications required a huge "canister vacuum cleaner" blower of the type pioneered by Electrolux at the rear of each valve, simply to obtain any life out the tubes at all.

 One of the REL-1 micropup tubes